Railway

 About Hosting NanoClaw

 Deploying NanoClaw on Railway involves running a single Node.js service that spawns Claude Agent SDK processes for each incoming message.
 A persistent volume stores authentication state, SQLite databases, group memory, and conversation history.
 The service uses a multi-stage Docker build that bundles Chromium (for web browsing), the Claude Code CLI, and the agent-runner into one image.
-The service starts channel-agnostic -use the /setup skill in Claude Code to configure your API key, choose a messaging channel, and connect.

 Common Use Cases